Design, Drawing, Permit

 Design Services

-• Kitchen design, layout, cabinetry, island, lighting, appliance integration
+• Kitchens — cabinetry, islands, lighting, and appliance integration

-• Regular basement finishing, zone planning and layout
+• Regular basement finishing — functional space planning

-• Full home renovation design, cohesive whole-home design package
+• Full home and addition/second-storey renovations — cohesive, whole-home design packages

 • Reflected ceiling plans